 I’m Tim Whalin, a designer by trade and a wannabe comedian pretty much all the time.
-I’m recently (Sept 27) joined Google’s Ad Search team as a Sr. Staff UX Designer.
+I’m a Sr Staff UX Designer at Google working on the Search Ads team.
 Prior, I spent either years working as a Principal UX Designer at Amazon and also previously an instructor as the School of Visual Concepts.
 I’ve spent the last three years working across Alexa North Star, Alexa Shopping, and Alexa Automotive.
 Before that, I worked for almost five years in retail spanning many v1 devices like Dash Button or smartwatch shopping apps, or nerding out on the information architecture and navigation for Amazon's shopping apps.
 Prior to Amazon, I got my start in UX in Denver working at a design agency, closed captioning company, and even a DoD contractor.

 While I don’t consider myself artistic, I’ve always had an appetite for design.
 When I was 11 years old, I downloaded an illegal copy of Photoshop and started creating shitty websites for friends and family.
 As I continued my career in design, I explored print, web, and eventually stumbled my way into UX.
 For the past 12 years, I’ve designed across a range of modalities (voice, touch, camera, device orientation) and device types (smart speakers, phones, smartwatches, smart glasses, TV, in-car IVI).
 I’ve worked in industries including automotive, e-commerce, healthcare, education, television, nonprofit, and government.

 I’m a firm believer in making authentic, trustworthy, and ethical designs.
 At Amazon, I created an accessibility program that trains designers how to create inclusive experiences with practical resources to help integrate inclusiveness into their work.
 I believe good design starts with making purposeful, thoughtful decisions and gathering a diversity of perspectives to inform your own perspective.